-- o Internal Audit
+- Internal Audit

-- o External auditors
+- External auditors

 - Other experts

-With regard to the supervisory activities entrusted to the Internal Audit and Control Department, and based on the provisions of the bylaws for this area, the Joint Audit and Control Committee approved on 21 January 2020 the Department's Annual Plan for the year in progress which included specific review of the ICFR.
+With regard to the supervisory activities entrusted to the Internal Audit and Control Department, and based on the provisions of the bylaws for this area, the Joint Audit and Control Committee approved on 21 January 2021 the Department's Annual Plan for the year in progress which included specific review of the ICFR.
+However, the technological platform switch has entailed reworking the Group's processes as well as the adaptation of the ICFR risk map and controls to this new environment, which was submitted to the Committee in the last quarter of the year.
+In this respect, the scheduled specific audit review has been postponed to 2022.